Virginia Allan Young Careerist (YC) - signature event

-The Virginia Allan Young Careerist Program (YC) was founded in 1964 by Virginia Allan who served as our National President in 1963.
+The Virginia Allan Young Careerist Program (YC) was founded by Virginia Allan who served as our National President in 1963.
 She recognized the need to recruit younger members -- and realized their professional, personal and political achievements of young professionals needed to be honored.

 To participate in the program, a Young Careerist must:

 - Be between the ages of 21 and 35;

 - Have been employed with at least one year of full-time work experience in their career area;

 The winner of the Young Careerist (YC) competition receives a 1-year paid membership to BPW/Raleigh and BPW/NC.
 YC's then enjoy the benefits from networking opportunities, opportunities for personal and professional development, opportunities to learn about the issues of concern to workingwomen, educational programs, and visibility.

 Resources for YC Candidates

 10 Tips for Successful Public Speaking